dannyduartemgs/Kiryu/README.md

 ![kiryu gameplay](https://github.com/dannyduartemgs/Kiryu/assets/165226477/1261ac07-ed09-42b7-82c4-40ef73c054da)

-There's some weird distortions with the arms but anything else it's fine.
+There's some weird distortions with the arms and his neck is a little long but anything else it's fine.
 I would like to port kiryu to another character that could be easier, so if you have a recommendation let me know.

 Enjoy!